iam-sandipmaity/video-downloader/README.md

 |---|---|
 | `libffmpeg_exec.so` | `jniLibs/arm64-v8a/` |
 | `ffmpeg` (fallback) | `assets/ffmpeg/arm64-v8a/` |

+Managed overlay packages and the embedded FFmpeg runtime dependency may also provide `libffmpeg.so` and `libffmpeg.zip.so` at runtime.

 > Need a different architecture?
 See [COMPATIBILITY.md](COMPATIBILITY.md) for step-by-step instructions.